 Ernest has a special style where he typically includes physical objects in his paintings, such as bicycles, motorbikes, furniture, windows, and other architectural features.
 It is quite unique and a fabulous idea!
-Most of his murals are also at street level and life-sized which make them perfect to interact with in photos.
+Most of his murals are also at street level and life-sized which makes them perfect to interact with.

 His public paintings have become a gigantic hit among both the locals as well as tourists visiting George Town.
 Here are some of his paintings that he did for the project “Mirrors George Town” in 2012:

 Ernest’s most famous and popular mural in Penang is the “Kids On A Bicycle” on the street Lebuh Armenian.
 I love it!
 It perfectly captures a fun moment from two kids childhood.
 I love the expression on the kids’ faces, they look so realistic and lively, like you can almost hear their laughter.

 The “Kids On A Bicycle” mural has become a major tourist attraction in itself with long waiting lines of people who want to take a photo and selfie.
 The painting is stunning and incredibly lively.

 With the actual bicycle as part of the painting, it feels kind of 3D and alive.
 It is definitely worth a visit if you are visiting George Town.